adelpopelkova/lenscalc/README.md

 ## Testing the calculator
 1. To an activated virtual environment install the dependencies for testing.
-    * You can use this command to install only the necessary dependencies:
+    * You can use this command to install only the necessary ones:
         ```
         $ python -m pip install -r requirements-dev.txt
         ```
-    * If you want to install some extra requirements use:
+    * If you want to install some extra tools (for easier development) use:
         ```
         $ python -m pip install -r requirements-extra.txt
         ```